KoneksiSeaweed/Seaweed-Koneksi/README.md

 Semantic segmentation models for seaweed cultivation based on remote sensing imagery

 ## Project Overview
+This project is the part of KONEKSI project which is "Developing applications of satellite imagery for modelling environmental and social impacts of climate change on seaweed farming in Indonesia".
-This project focuses on the development of semantic segmentation models for identifying seaweed cultivation areas using remote sensing images.
-The benchmark dataset and models aim to provide a foundation for researchers and practitioners in the field of precision aquaculture and environmental monitoring.
+This research focuses on the development of semantic segmentation models for identifying seaweed cultivation areas using remote sensing images.
+We has compiled a multiscale benchmark dataset from various remote sensing platforms for mapping seaweed cultivation.
+This benchmark dataset serves as a foundational resource for future monitoring for sustainable seaweed cultivation mapping using deep learning techniques.
+However, collecting benchmark data poses significant challenges, as each type of imagery has its own strengths and limitations in terms of spatial, spectral, and temporal resolution.
+Consequently, creating high-quality seaweed labels requires specific treatments tailored to these characteristics.

+The results of this research are still being compiled into an article.
+This will be updated in the future.

 ## Benchmark Dataset
 ![PREVIEW BENCHMARK](https://github.com/user-attachments/assets/417bc8b8-b73a-476a-8312-e29a248197e8)